octo-technology/OpenTezos/docs/blockchain-basics/other-consensuses.md

 In this chapter, we will briefly introduce a few other *public* consensuses.

 ## Proof-of-Stake (PoS)
-_PoS_ requires a system where _validators_  *do not create coins*, so that their rewards should *only be provided by transactions fees*.
-It also means that all the coins are created at the launch of the system.
+_PoS_ requires a system where _validators_  do not create coins, so that their rewards should only be provided by transactions fees.
+It also means that all the coins are either created at the launch of the blockchain or created another way.

 The first set of this consensus is for blocks to be  *validated* by **validators** that invested coins in the system.
 The more a validator has coins in an escrow, the more he is likely to validate a block and earn rewards.